KU-MedAI/glm4dnv-asd/README.md

 2. **Disease (ASD) Prediction**
 - A Set Transformer model aggregates variant representations at the sample level to predict ASD status.

 3. **Analysis**
-- To evaluate the variant representation capability of gLMs and the performance of ASD prediction, the following analyses are conducted.
 - **Fine-tuning Effects Analysis**
-    - Examination of representation shifts in the gLM embedding space
+  - Representation shifts in the gLM embedding space
-    - Examination of the redistribution of attention scores obtained from the Set Transformer
+  - Redistribution of attention scores from the Set Transformer
 - **Biological Interpretability Analysis**
-    - Examination of enrichment in disease-relevant biological pathways
+  - Enrichment of disease-relevant biological pathways

 ---